Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces

 \subsection{Discrete Diffusion as Planner for Causal Action Spaces}

-In applications of macro actions in Atari games, we can just commit to the first action rather than all the macro actions.
-Therefore, it is common to plan for a longer trajectory and only commits to the first action, such as model predictive control and Monte-Carlo tree search~\citep{garcia1989model,silver2016mastering}.
+In applications of macro actions in Atari games, we can commit to only the first action rather than all the macro actions.
+Therefore, it is common to plan for a longer trajectory and only commit to the first action, such as model predictive control and Monte-Carlo tree search~\citep{garcia1989model,silver2016mastering}.
 However, if we would like to implement planning in online RL, the parameterization of the planning trajectory is not trivial.
-If we use autoregressive models as our the parameterization to generate the trajectory, the next action will depend only on the current state and not depend on the planned trajectory, leaving future actions useless.
-Benefiting from the non-casual unmasking of discrete diffusion models, we can directly use the discrete diffusion to parameterize the planner. \textbf{Note that this is a total different setup and algorithm from the main text \Cref{sec:main_exp}}.
-We show the planner performance with the same set of hyperparameters in \Cref{tab:atari_hyperparameters} with varying planning steps.
-The performance increase with increasing planning length, showcasing that the planner is also scalable with respect to the increasing size of action spaces.
+If we use autoregressive models as the parameterization to generate the trajectory, the next action will depend only on the current state and not on the planned trajectory, leaving future actions useless.

+Benefiting from the non-causal unmasking of discrete diffusion models, we can directly use discrete diffusion to parameterize the planner. \textbf{Note that this is a totally different setup and algorithm from the main text \Cref{sec:main_exp}}. {We show the planner performance with the same set of hyperparameters in \Cref{tab:atari_hyperparameters} with varying planning steps shown in~\Cref{fig:planner}.
+The performance increases with increasing planning length, showing that committing only to the first action is more robust than committing to all macro actions.
+The planner is also scalable with respect to the increasing size of action spaces.}